SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-03-16-Securing-a-web-application-with-Azure-AD.markdown

     }
 }
 ```
-The Authorize attributes for MVC and API Controllers reside in a different namespaces.
-If you decorate and API controller with the Authorize attribute for a MVC controller, the Authorize attribute will not be triggered.
-The MVC authorize attribute uses the "System.Web.Mvc" namespace.
+The Authorize attributes for MVC and API Controllers reside in different namespaces.
+If you decorate and API controller with the Authorize attribute for an MVC controller, the Authorize attribute will not be triggered.
+The MVC Authorize attribute uses the "System.Web.Mvc" namespace.
 The API authorize attribute uses the "System.Web.Http" namespace.

 If you have a project with both MVC and Web API controllers.
 You may want to configure the default OWIN Authentication pipeline to accept both OpenIDConnect and JwtBearerTokens but have certain API Controllers only use the JwtBearerToken authentication.
 You can deviate from the default OWIN Configuration by using the HostAuthenticationAttribute (System.Web.Http) on a controller or the SuppressHostPrincipal in the App_Start\WebApiConfig.cs file.
 You will need to install the NuGet package: "Microsoft.AspNet.WebApi.Owin" to access the classes.